Girl meets girl at band camp. They fall in love

 Then they'd travel back to the UK and settle there permanently.

-The couple's wedding rings.
+The couple's engagement rings.

 Courtesy Kyrie Fisher & Natasha Fisher